Course Syllabus for Math 118 Online: Intermediate Algebra

 facilities for course management, learning direction and testing of acquired

-receive the same college credit as students taking courses by traditional
+skills.
+You receive the same college credit as students taking courses by

-methods because you will be learning the same course material.
-Primarily, you
+traditional methods because you will be learning the same course material.

-will be able to learn at a pace controlled by both you and your instructor.
+Primarily, you will be able to learn at a pace controlled by both you and your

-That is, you will need to comply with your instructor's guidelines and
+instructor.
+That is, you will need to comply with your instructor's guidelines

-schedules, but because you will not be spending as much drive time commuting to
+and schedules, but because you will not be spending as much drive time

-campus, you will have that time to spend with studies at home or even during
+commuting to campus, you will have that time to spend with studies at home or

 tOpics to be covered

-numbers, algebraic expressions such as polynomials, fractions, radicals, and
+of real numbers, algebraic expressions such as polynomials, fractions,

-and absolute value.
-Solutions of linear and nonlinear
+value.
+Solutions of linear and nonlinear systems of

 Components of Course